nhsd-exeter/dos-integration/README.md

 - Consistency and integrity
 - Persistence

-### Authentication and authorisation
+### Authentication and Authorisation

 - Default user login for testing
 - Different user roles
-- Authosrisation type
+- Authorisation type
 - Authentication method

 It is recommended that any other documentation related to the aspect of security should be stored in a private workspace.

 ### Technology Stack

-What are the technologies and programing languages used to implement the solution
+What are the technologies and programming languages used to implement the solution

+The current technology stack is:

+- Python (typically latest version) - Main programming language
+- Serverless Framework - Infrastructure as code tool (we use where possible)
+- Terraform - Infrastructure as code tool (we use when infrastructure is not supported by Serverless Framework)

 ### Key Architectural Decisions

-Link or include the abbreviated list of the ADRs
+Architectural decisions records (ADRs) are stored in `documentation/adr`

 ### System Quality Attributes